Froql is a proc_macro based DSL for dealing with graph-like state in Rust.

 }

-The returned entity is wrapped in an EntityViewDeferred
+The returned entity is wrapped in an EntityViewDeferred.

-Like the name implies structural changes on this entity are deferred until world.process()
+Like the name implies structural changes on this entity are deferred until world.process() is called, so as to not invalidate our iterator.

 use froql::query;